“You be Tom, and I’ll be Huckleberry.”

 “Get him,” yelled the woman!

 Jim stood and took after Daniel, still naked, still angry.
-Kevin as waiting for Daniel at the entrance fo the cave.
-Daniel ran right past him.
+Kevin was waiting for Daniel at the entrance fo the cave.
+Daniel ran past him.
 Kevin followed.
 Jim wasn’t far behind.
+“Not so bored now.
+Are ya?”

 Read More Stories: